DocilElm/Doc-Ct-Guide/trigger/Chat.md

 * Every capture group starts with ``${}`` and inside we define the name of this group.
 * Using ``${*}`` will match the criteria but the captured group wont be passed through.
 * You can also use regex as the criteria.

+> [!NOTE]
+> If the criteria does not have any matching groups it will return the Chat Event.